-During the junior year, all Florida Southern undergraduate students are eligible to be considered for early admission to the MBA program.
-Admitted undergraduate students will be allowed to complete a maximum of 12 credit hours of graduate work prior to undergraduate graduation.
-Course options are limited to MBA electives and the two 2 hour Foundation courses.
+During the junior year, all Florida Southern College undergraduate students are eligible to be considered for early admission to the MBA program.
+Admitted undergraduate students will be allowed to complete a maximum of 9 credit hours of graduate work prior to undergraduate graduation.
+Course options are limited to MBA electives and the core courses BUS 6360, BUS 6460, and BUS 6560.
 These credits will count toward their undergraduate and MBA degree requirements.
 Requirements for admission include:

-- General MBA Admission Requirements

-- MBA Director Approval

-- 93+ credit hours completed at the start of the program

-- GPA of 3.20+ overall (cumulative)
+- General MBA Admission Requirements - MBA Director Approval - 93+ credit hours completed at the start of the program - GPA of 3.20+ overall (cumulative) for non-business school majors - GPA of 3.00+ overall (cumulative) for business school majors